ndornseif/LDM1-LEDDisplayBoard/README.md

-# LDM1-LEDDisplayBoard
+# LDM1-LED Display Board
 Adapter board to drive HDSP-C2x3 seven segment displays.
 Hardware version: 1.2.0
 ## Overview
 This board can be mounted underneath a HSDP-C2x3 display to allow easy driving via MCU.
 It uses a SN74HC594DR shift register and TBD62783AFWG driver IC to control the display.
 This is necessary because HDSP-C2x3 are common cathode modules.
-Resistor values are selected for a 10-13V supply.
+Resistor values are selected for a 10-13V LED supply.
 ## Pinout
-- DRIVE: Input for 12V LED driving voltage.
+- DRIVE: Input for 10-13V LED driving voltage.
 - +5V: Input for 2-6V logic supply voltage.
 - DIN: Serial data input to shift register.
 - DOUT: Serial data output from shift register.